grabermtw/Second-Floor-Smash/README.md

 <img align="right" width="233" height="434" src="Images/sourceimage.JPG">

 6. Click on the GameObject for the new character icon that you made in the hierarchy.
 It will have an "Image" component with a field called "Source Image."
 Drag your newly edited character icon from the Icons folder into this field.
 This will give your character's icon on the character selection screen its distinctive appearance.
-7. Find and select the GameObject called "CharacterManager" in the hierarchy.
+7. Find and select the prefab in the Utilities folder called "CharacterList".
 There will be a script attached to it called "Character List."
 Right-click this script, and then select "Edit Script" to open it in your IDE.
 8. In the CharacterList.cs script, you will see a series of declarations of public GameObject arrays and public floats, one of each for each character.
 Add one of each for your new character, like so:

         public GameObject[] NewCharacter;